Fat: Unsaturated, Saturated and Trans, Explained (A Bit)

 The difference between these types is that the unsaturated fats have a double bond in their carbon chain whilst saturated fats have only single bonds and thus have more hydrogen bonded to the carbon (they are saturated with hydrogen).
 Transfats are a third category and are often considered the least healthy.
 They are created when unsaturated fat oils are hydrogenised (extra hydrogen atoms are bonded), this can occur natural or artificially.
 They occur natural in some meat and dairy products and are artificially present in margarine and any other product with a partially hydrogenated vegetable oil, the process turned a liquid oil into a solid.

 Unsaturated fats can help to build and repair cell walls.
+Extra Virgin Olive Oil or cold pressed olive oil is classed as an unsaturated fat.
 While saturated fats can increase LDL cholesterol which may lead to deposits on the walls of arteries and veins, potentially leading to a heart attack or stroke.

 Essential fats are ones which the body can’t produce itself, they include linoleic acid (LA), an omega-6 fatty acid, and alpha-linolenic acid (ALA), an omega-3 fatty acid.
 Sources of omega 3’s include: flaxseed oil, chia seeds, walnuts and their oil, flaxseeds, canola, soybean and mustard oils and tofu.
 Also many types of fish and fish oils.
 Sources of omega 6 include: chia seeds, walnuts, hazlenuts, almonds and brazil nuts, canola, soybean, corn, sunflower and safflower oils.